-The District calendar can be found on the Calendars page of the District website.
-For a calendar of events for Holt High School please visit the High School page of the District website.
-Athletic event schedules are posted on the Holt Rams Athletics Calendar page.
+Our District calendar can be found on the Calendars page on the District website.
+Events specific to our building can be found on the Junior High page on the District website.
+For athletics, please visit the Athletics page on the District website.